-It goes without saying that any VPN which explicitly forbids torrenting should be avoided by Popcorn Time users.
+It goes without saying that any VPN service which explicitly forbids torrenting should be avoided by Popcorn Time users.
 That includes most free VPNs and a handful of paid ones.
-VPNs that retain usage or traffic logs (different from a connection log) should also be kept at arm’s length.
+VPN services that retain usage or traffic logs (different from a connection log) should also be kept at arm’s length.
 We can’t list them all here, but here are a few you should probably steer clear of.

 VyprVPN is a solid, if expensive, tier 1 VPN provider on the whole, but it has been known to shut down accounts of users who utilize P2P file sharing and torrents.
 While VyprVPN states that it does not monitor traffic, it does seem to have mechanisms in place to comply with DMCA notices by locking customer out.
 Torrenters and Usenet users alike have complained about their accounts being terminated without notice in the past.

 Based in the UK, HideMyAss is required to keep partial logs on all users.
 The service gained notoriety on a couple of occasions when users were allegedly arrested due to the contents of these logs.
 Even if HideMyAss was coerced by authorities, it would be unwise for torrenters and Popcorn Time users to take a chance on it.

 VPNGate is a fantastic academic initiative out of Japan that aims to uncensor the web for people living under oppressive anti-free speech regimes.
 It uses a network of volunteer-run free VPN nodes around the world as relays.
 It discourages P2P file sharing activities that would hog the network, however, and it keeps logs for up to three months to help weed out abuse and criminal wrongdoing.

 Why use a VPN for Popcorn Time?